vprusso/toqito/docs/getting_started.rst

 Citing
 ------

-You can cite `toqito` using the following DOI: 10.5281/zenodo.3699578
+You can cite :code:`toqito` using the following DOI: 10.5281/zenodo.3699578

-If you are using the `toqito` software package in research work, please include an explicit mention of toqito in your publication.
+If you are using the :code:`toqito` software package in research work, please include an explicit mention of toqito in your publication.
 Something along the lines of:

     To solve problem "X" we used `toqito`; a package for studying certain aspects of quantum information.

-A BibTeX entry that you can use to cite toqito is provided here:
+A BibTeX entry that you can use to cite :code:`toqito` is provided here:

 ::